bleeiter/projectdoomvc/README.md

 # <A HREF="https://github.com/bleeiter/projectdvc/files/9621150/Doom.Virtual.Controller.zip"> ProjectDVC Latest Release </A>
 Click and download the latest version (v0.5) for Doom Virtual Controller (DVC)
-PD: This doesn't have a source code, so don't download the source code in the releases!
+PD: This doesn't have a source code, so don't download the source code in the releases

-# <A HREF="https://bleeiter.github.io/doomvirtualcontroller/"> Github Site </A>
-Click and go to the github site of projectdvc
-PD: If you got the error 404 is because the site is updating

 # Minimum Requirements
 750mb ram